fredlintz5/bamazon/README.md

 The app has two different login points:

-* `node bamazon.js` - for customer' to login and see available items to purchase and choose what item and how many they want.
+* `node bamazon.js` - Customer' login to see available items for purchase and to choose what item and how many they want.
 See below...

 ![bamazon.js in action gif](https://media.giphy.com/media/3o7aDcoYT3aHWd27Qc/giphy.gif)

-* `node bamazonManager.js` - for manager's to login and see sales history, current inventory levels, and adds the ability to add product, or update existing product.
+* `node bamazonManager.js` - Manager's login to view sales history, current inventory levels, and adds the ability to add product, or update existing product.
 See below...

 1.View Inventory and View Low Inventory: